That time a Toronto student took his grad photos with a Jamaican patty

 Aside from perhaps roti and like, trendy ice cream, no food item is as universally beloved and ubiquitous — and yet, some Torontonians really do have a passion for patties that goes beyond the norm.

-Ali Patel will forever be remembered as one of those people thanks to his recent grad photos.
+Ali Patel will forever be remembered as one of those people thanks to the grad photos he took back in 2019.

-The 23-year-old Scarborough resident recently graduated from the Retail Management Program at Ryerson University in Toronto.
+The 23-year-old Scarborough resident graduated from the Retail Management Program at TMU (then known as Ryerson University).

 Like thousands of other new grads in the city, he had a very important decision to make last week in regards to his future: What kind of prop to pose with for his obligatory scholastic photos.

-"I was looking for a prop to use for my graduation pictures so I tweeted about it and one of my friends replied saying I should use a Warden Station patty," he explained on Friday.
+"I was looking for a prop to use for my graduation pictures so I tweeted about it and one of my friends replied saying I should use a Warden Station patty," he explained to blogTO.

 "I've always heard about how good the patties at Warden Station are but it wasn't until I moved to Scarborough in October did I really get to experience it," he continued.
 "And honestly it's been pretty addicting."